-BC Recycling Hotline Metro Vancouver: 604 732-9253 Toll-free: 1 800 667-4321 www.rcbc.ca them, or to recycling depots for a refund (get your money back).
+BC Recycling Hotline Toll-free: 1 800 667-4321 www.rcbc.ca

 When you buy drinks in bottles and cans, you pay a small amount of money (a deposit).
-You can return the empty bottles and cans to the store where you bought
+You can return the empty bottles and cans to the store where you bought them, or to recycling depots for a refund (get your money back).